Akshay-Dongare/FlappyBird-NEAT_algo/README.md

 3. That is, the Score will be our Fitness Function
 4. Then, this selected Neural Network (specimen) will be used to inspire/generate Neural Networks of the next generation.
 5. We will provide a Max Generation Threshold, which will be the number of genreations after which we will stop the evolution and try again; possibly with a different population size.
-6. All the different options and parameters must be configured inside of the `config` file which must be placed in the same folder as we will access it in our code
+6. All the different options and parameters must be configured inside of the `configfeedforward.txt` template file which must be placed in the same folder as we will access it in our code
+7. We will define a threshold score, which upon being surpassed will indicate us to save the current weight as they are good enough for our liking.
+We will save these weights using the `pickle` library in the `best.pickle` file

 ## Game Engine
-1. We will start by making a clone of the game Flappy Bird
+1. We will start by making a clone of the game Flappy Bird using the `pygame` library
 2. The assests used for this are placed in the `imgs` folder
 3. The code and logical flow of the entire project is present in the `FlappyBird.py` file